conda-forge/llvmdev-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `llvm-meta, llvmdev` can be installed with:
+Once the `conda-forge` channel has been enabled, `llvmdev` can be installed with:

 ```
-conda install llvm-meta llvmdev
+conda install llvmdev
 ```

-It is possible to list all of the versions of `llvm-meta` available on your platform with:
+It is possible to list all of the versions of `llvmdev` available on your platform with:

 ```
-conda search llvm-meta --channel conda-forge
+conda search llvmdev --channel conda-forge
 ```